mrigakshimishra/Portfolio/FinalProjectPart2.md

 ### In Class Peer Feedback (10/01)

+The in-class peer feedback was useful in terms of validating some of the findings from the interview and getting new ideas for the overall storyline.

 **What Worked?**

 The topic was well-thought out and the overall flow of the story was good.